mbusson/SassyPug/README.md

 - [x] Sass preprocessing
 - [x] jQuery support
 - [x] GSAP support
+And removing some other features such as:
-- [ ] Removed LESS preprocessing /!\ No LESS support
+- [ ] Removed LESS preprocessing

 ## Getting Started